mriphysics/sweep-simulation/README.md

 # Sweep sim code

 This matlab code is for simulating the MRI signal produced in gradient echo MRI using an EPG simulation framework.

-If you find this code useful please use the following citations
+This code is described in the follwing papers, if you find this code useful please reference this work.

-1. Jackson, L. H., Price, A. N., Hutter, J., Cordero-grande, L., Ho, A., Slator, P, J., Dos Santo, A., Van Amerom, J. F. P., Murgasova, M., Mccabe, L.,Rutherford, M. A., V Hajnal, J.V., 2018.
-Respiration resolved imaging using continuous steady state multiband excitation with linear frequency sweeps.
-In:ISMRM, pp. 5–7.
+> Jackson, LH, Price, AN, Hutter, J et al. Respiration resolved imaging with continuous stable state 2D acquisition using linear frequency SWEEP.
+Magn Reson Med.
+2019; 00: 1– 15. https://doi.org/10.1002/mrm.27834
-2. Malik, Shaihan J., Rui Pedro AG Teixeira, and Joseph V. Hajnal.
-"Extended phase graph formalism for systems with magnetization transfer and exchange."
-Magnetic resonance in medicine 80.2 (2018): 767-779.
+> Malik, S. J., Teixeira, R. P. and Hajnal, J. V. Extended phase graph formalism for systems with magnetization transfer and exchange.
+Magn.
+Reson.
+Med.
+2018; 80: 767-779. doi:10.1002/mrm.27040

 ## Getting Started